exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

         return Finish(result=f"Assertion of the final result: 32 == {result}")
 ```

+<span style="color: red">Should we also give a complete example for the `EXECUTE SCRIPT` command here?</span>

-The figure below illustrates the execution of this algorithm implemented in `ExampleQueryHandler` class.
+The figure below illustrates the execution of this algorithm implemented in class `ExampleQueryHandler`.
 * When method `start()` is called, it executes two queries and an additional `input_query` to obtain the next state.
 * After the first iteration is completed, the framework calls method `handle_query_result` with the `query_result` of the `input_query` of the previous iteration.

-In this example, the algorithm is finished at this state, presents the two to the power of `return_value` as final result.
+In this example, the algorithm is finished at this state and returns 2<sup>_return value_</sup> as final result.

 ![Sample Execution](../images/sample_execution.png "Sample Execution")